dogabayraktar/SickAirbnbPricesAcrossNetherlands/README.md

 Research question:To what extent is the effect of the second lockdown in the districts of Amsterdam on Airbnb prices?

 ## Motivation
-At the end of 2019, the first infection of the corona virus was detected in China and since then this virus has gripped almost all countries in the world [Chen et al., 2020](https://www.frontiersin.org/articles/10.3389/fcell.2020.00476/full).The Netherlands has also been affected by the corona virus and has had to take various measures to limit the spread of the corona virus.
-In December 2020, the Netherlands entered the second lockdown till May 2021.During this lockdown, the Netherlands had to deal with far-reaching measures.
-Some examples of these gripping measures are:
+At the end of 2019, the first infection of the corona virus was detected in China and ever since the virus has gripped almost all countries in the world [Chen et al., 2020](https://www.frontiersin.org/articles/10.3389/fcell.2020.00476/full).The Netherlands has also been affected by the corona virus and did take various measures to limit the spread of the corona virus.
+In December 2020, the Netherlands entered the second lockdown, which ended around May 2021.
+During this lockdown, the Netherlands had to deal with far-reaching measures.
+Some examples of these gripping measures were:

-* Keep 1.5 meters away from people who are not part of your household;
+* Keep 1.5 meters distance from people who are not part of your household;
-* All non-essential visiting locations were closed;
+* All non- essential visiting locations were closed;
 * Only use public transport if necessary.

-The above examples are just a few examples of the measures which were applied during the second lockdown and it is almost inconceivable that these measures have not had an impact on the AirBnb market.
-Therefore, this study will pay attention to one of concequence of this second lockdown on the Airbnb market, namely price of the Airbnb accomondations.
+The above examples are just a few measures that were applied during the second lockdown and it is almost inconceivable that these measures have not had an impact on the AirBnb market.
+Therefore, this study will pay attention to one of concequence of this second lockdown on the Airbnb market in Amsterdam, namely price of the Airbnb accomondations.

 Ultimately, this study will therefore answer the following questions:
-* How did the prices of the Airbnbs in the specific location, Amsterdam change throughout the five months (December 2020, May 2021)within the districts of Amsterdam?
+* How did the second lockdown in the netherlands affect the prices of Air bnb accommodations in Amsterdam?
+* How did location (different districts within amsterdam) affect prices during this period (December 2020 - May 2021)?
 * At which districts was there significant price change and in which way was this price change?

 With the information obtained from this study, AirBnb owners can more easily respond to the wishes of customers during the next pandemic or lockdown and thereby limit their economic damage from that pandemic/epidemic.
 Covid-19 is not the first pandemic/epidemic that the earth has known and research expects that it will not be the last (WHO, 2020).
 This study therefore helps AirBnb owners to prepare for the next pandemic/epidemic.